-Time Machine is easily one of the best features of OS X, and if you don’t use it, you really really really should.
-Computers are replaceable, personal data is not.
-That said, this article isn’t to convert the unconverted.
-Rather, this is for those already using Time Machine.
+Time Machine is easily one of the best features of OS X, and if you don't use it, you really really really should.
+Computers are replaceable; personal data is not.
+That said, this article isn't to convert the unconverted.
+Instead, this is for those already using Time Machine.

 Remember, The more space Time Machine has free, the longer it can keep back up records It may seem crazy to have a year's worth of backups until you're chasing down a PDF you may have deleted anywhere from yesterday to last May.

 Tip #1 - Disabling backups of space-wasting folders

 Clicking options will reveal a simple interface that allows excluding folders from being backed up.

 By default Time Machine backs up EVERYTHING when there are a few folders that should be disabled by default.
 To disable a folder, locate it and drag it onto the “Exclude these items from backups” window.
 If you're like me, you may have many drives to exclude.